sleepyOwl14/proximax-bc-docs/docs/sdks/development.md

 When you open-source your code, [submit the repository to this page](./languages.md).

 To become an accepted SDK, it should be proposed as a [NIP](https://github.com/proximax-storage/NIP/blob/master/NIPs/nip-0001.md).
-The reason behind the XPX Improvement Proposal is to ensure that the new libraries are reviewed, tested and shared among ProximaX Chain developers.)
+The reason behind the XPX Improvement Proposal is to ensure that the new libraries are reviewed, tested and shared among Sirius-Chain developers.)

 ## Future work